 James joined Watsi on September 24th, 2019.
-Two months ago, James became the 5588th member to automatically support a new Watsi patient every month.
-Since then, 122 more people have become monthly donors!
-James' most recent donation supported Khin, a river porter from Burma, to fund amputation surgery.
+Three years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+James' most recent donation supported Brighton, a 4-year-old boy from Kenya, to fund debridement and skin grafting.